AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/email-template-syntax.md

 Default value (optional)

-**mktoDefaultSnippetId**: The numerical ID of the Marketo [!DNL Snippet] that should appear by default (will only work if a [!DNL Snippet] with that ID exists and is approved in that workspace).
+**mktoDefaultSnippetId**: The numerical ID of the Marketo Snippet that should appear by default (will only work if a Snippet with that ID exists and is approved in that workspace).

 Example: